mindspore-ai/docs/docs/lite/docs/source_en/train/runtime_train_java.md

 ### Reading Models

-A Model file is flatbuffer-serialized file which was converted using the MindSpore Model Converter Tool.
+A Model file is flatbuffer-serialized file which was converted using the MindSpore Lite Model Converter Tool.
 These files have a `.ms` extension.
 Before model training and/or inference, the model needs to be loaded from the file system and parsed.
 Related operations are mainly implemented in the [Graph](https://www.mindspore.cn/lite/api/en/r2.7.0/api_java/graph.html#graph) class which holds the model data such as the network structure, weights data and operators attributes.

 ### Creating Contexts